 The effects are so dramatic that each of these tidal races has been given a name - the Swilkie, the Bore of Huna, the Wells of Tuftalie, the Duncansby Bore and the Merry Men of May.
 Because of the danger to ships in this area, six working lighthouses can be seen at Duncansby Head (car park) to aid shipping.Duncansby Head Lighthouse was built in 1924 by David Alan Stevenson.
 The traditional round tower has been abandoned and (curved walls require interior fittings made to match) even the concrete lantern tower is square.

 The lighthouse was automated in 1997.
 Soon after, an inspection of the keeper's houses showed water damage and asbestos on the premises so the houses were demolished but the tower remained and the light stayed in use.
-Older photos of the lighthouse show the buildings that were demolished (second photo at the right hand).
+Older photos of the lighthouse show the buildings that were demolished (the last photo in the right coloum).
 The Light is now remotely monitored from the Northern Lighthouse Board’s headquarters in Edinburgh.

 From the lighthouse is a footpath of about 6.5 kilometres to the Hill of Crogodale.
 This footpath runs directly along the coast to the south past the Stacks of Duncansby, prominent sea stacks just off the coast.